xbmc/xbmc/docs/README.Linux.md

 Exemplary, to install `pvr.iptvsimple`, follow below steps.
 For other addons, simply adapt the repository based on the information found in the `.txt` associated with the respective addon **[here](https://github.com/xbmc/repo-binary-addons)**

+Some addons may have further dependencies.
+You must install all needed dependencies of a addon.
+Needed dependencies can be found by checking the depends folder and it's subdirs of the respective addons.

 ```
 cd ~/src
 git clone https://github.com/kodi-pvr/pvr.iptvsimple.git